TWiStErRob/PhilHackerBlogSource/content/post/2015-07-17-making-a-tdd-based-hackernews-client-for-android.markdown

 ## Testing a Walking Skeleton

-The first step in kick-starting a TDD workflow, according to Steve Freeman and Nat Pryce in _Growing Object Oriented Software Guided by Tests, _is to "test a walking skeleton."
+The first step in kick-starting a TDD workflow, according to Steve Freeman and Nat Pryce in _Growing Object Oriented Software Guided by Tests_, is to "test a walking skeleton."
 A walking skeleton, as they define it, is this:

 <blockquote>A “walking skeleton” is an implementation of the thinnest possible slice of real functionality that we can automatically build, deploy, and test end-to-end.